vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 the higher the priority.

-.. cfgcmd:: set traffic-policy shaper <policy-name> bandwidth <rate>
+.. cfgcmd:: set qos policy shaper <policy-name> bandwidth <rate>

    Use this command to configure a Shaper policy, set its name and the maximum bandwidth for all combined traffic.

-.. cfgcmd:: set traffic-policy shaper <policy-name> class <class-ID> bandwidth
+.. cfgcmd:: set qos policy shaper <policy-name> class <class-ID> bandwidth
    <rate>

    Use this command to configure a Shaper policy, set its name, define a class and set the guaranteed traffic you want to allocate to that class.

-.. cfgcmd:: set traffic-policy shaper <policy-name> class <class-ID> burst
+.. cfgcmd:: set qos policy shaper <policy-name> class <class-ID> burst
    <bytes>

    Use this command to configure a Shaper policy, set its name, define a class and set the size of the `tocken bucket`_ in bytes, which will be available to be sent at ceiling speed (default: 15Kb).

-.. cfgcmd:: set traffic-policy shaper <policy-name> class <class-ID> ceiling
+.. cfgcmd:: set qos policy shaper <policy-name> class <class-ID> ceiling
    <bandwidth>

    Use this command to configure a Shaper policy, set its name, define a class and set the maximum speed possible for this class.
 The default ceiling value is the bandwidth value.

-.. cfgcmd:: set traffic-policy shaper <policy-name> class <class-ID> priority
+.. cfgcmd:: set qos policy shaper <policy-name> class <class-ID> priority
    <0-7>

    Use this command to configure a Shaper policy, set its name, define